ericmreed/ericmreed/README.md

 <!-- ## Connect with me: (these should be SVG with width of 25px, preferrably a b/w)

-twitter, email, linkedin, Youtube, Instagram, website, -->
+twitter, email, linkedin, Youtube, Instagram, website, Gitlab -->

 <!-- ## Tools and Languages (find Color placard images (SVG 25px) for each of these):